-The SMC8150L2 can be mounted in a standard 19-inch equipment rack or on a flat surface.
+Switch units can be mounted in a standard 19-inch equipment rack or on a flat surface.
 Be sure to follow the guidelines below when choosing a location.

-- · The site should: - be at the center of all the devices you want to link and near a power outlet. - be able to maintain its temperature within 0 to 45 °C (32 to 113 °F) and its humidity within 10% to 90%, non-condensing - provide adequate space (approximately five centimeters or two inches) on all sides for proper air flow - be accessible for installing, cabling and maintaining the devices - allow the status LEDs to be clearly visible - Make sure twisted-pair cable is always routed away from power lines, fluorescent lighting fixtures and other sources of electrical interference, such as radios and transmitters. - Make sure that the unit is connected to a separate grounded power outlet that provides 100 to 240 VAC, 50 to 60 Hz, is within 2 m (6.6 feet) of each device and is powered from an independent circuit breaker.
+- The site should: - be at the center of all the devices you want to link and near a power outlet. - be able to maintain its temperature within 0 to 45 °C (32 to 113 °F) and its humidity within 10% to 90%, non-condensing - provide adequate space (approximately two inches) on all sides for proper air flow - be accessible for installing, cabling and maintaining the devices - allow the status LEDs to be clearly visible - Make sure twisted-pair cable is always routed away from power lines, fluorescent lighting fixtures and other sources of electrical interference, such as radios and transmitters. - Make sure that a separate grounded power outlet that provides 100 to 240 VAC, 50 to 60 Hz, is within 2.44 m (8 feet) of each device and is powered from an independent circuit breaker.
 As with any equipment, using a filter or surge suppressor is recommended.